-- Intercourse with You: The aptly named "Sex For You" and "Sexual XXXXX", plus less obvious ones like "Chocolate", "Tango Swanka" "Cream Soda," "Kimi no Vanilla," and "Jonathan Jet-Coaster."
+- Intercourse with You: The aptly named "Sex For You" and "Sexual XXXXX", plus less obvious ones like "Chocolate", "Tango Swanka" "Cream Soda," "Kimi no Vanilla," "Jonathan Jet-Coaster," and from the new album, "Cosmic Circus."
 Frankly, a good portion of BUCK-TICK's songs are in this vein, one way or another (pun intended).

 - It's Not Porn, It's Art: This covers a lot of BUCK-TICK'S output.
 The rest is either porn or art or some combination thereof that cannot even be explained.

 - Japanese Delinquents: Sakurai's circle of friends outside of school, until he met Imai and the rest.

 - Jekyll & Hyde: J is about Jekyll from The Strange Case of Dr. Jekyll and Mr. Hyde.